SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 The data provided during registration must enable LWM2M communication and holds information for factory bootstrap and client-initiated bootstrap.
 In the factory bootstrap mode, the LWM2M client has been configured with the necessary bootstrap information prior to the deployment of the device.
-The client-initiated bootstrap mode requires a LWM2M bootstrap-server account pre-loaded in the LWM2M client.
+The client-initiated bootstrap mode requires a LWM2M bootstrap server account pre-loaded in the LWM2M client.
 {{< product-c8y-iot >}} supports registration for **unsecured** and **PSK-secured** LWM2M devices allowing connection with **NO_SEC** and **PSK** mode respectively.